 Not only do we welcome international families to our diverse and vibrant community, our learning program also embraces a globalised world in the following ways:

-Our Redlands Learning Platform which underpins our teaching and learning right throughout the School is based on two world-recognised learning frameworks:
+Our Redlands Learning Platform which underpins our teaching and learning right throughout the School is based on the current research developments in educational theory and practice from Harvard University:

 In Years 11-12, senior students have the choice of studying the Higher School Certificate or the International Baccalaureate.
 The International Baccalaureate is a challenging international education program which encourages students across the world to become active, compassionate and lifelong learners with a focus on international understanding and respect.